daudix/distrobox/docs/content/useful_tips.md

 Make sure to use the `ewaydroid` command each time you need to work with Waydroid.
 This command is a wrapper that sets the proper environment variables to make it work with the host D-Bus.

-## Using host's Podman or Docker inside a Distrobox
+## Using Host's Podman or Docker inside a Distrobox

 You can easily control host's instance of docker or podman, using `distrobox-host-exec` You can use: